 “No, just send them over.”

-The doctor walked to the finish-line to address the winning jockey.
+The doctor walked to the finish-line and addressed the winning jockey.
 The winning jockey didn’t get off her horse; she rode it to Alphonse’s track-side seats.
 “Howdy, boss.”

 “Congratulations.”
 Alphonse tossed her the syringe.
 She cringed, but caught it carefully.
 “That’s a month of medical care in a hypodermic needle.
 Good for what ails you.”